-- Acquire information by listening to oral presentations; interpreting print and graphic material, and observing and recording practical experiences. - Read a variety of texts in the target language. - Develop speaking skills through activities such as storytelling, oral presentation, etc. - Convey information by telling stories and explaining ideas. - Think logically through inference, hypothesis, analysis, prediction and evaluation. - Accomplish practical tasks either individually or by collaborating in small groups. - Work collaboratively in group activities that lend themselves to use of the language. - Make decisions by identifying alternatives, evaluating evidence and determining appropriate actions. - Work creatively by using ideas and materials innovatively.
+- Acquire information by listening to oral presentations; interpreting print and graphic material, observing and recording practical experiences. - Read a variety of texts in the target language. - Develop speaking skills for conveying information through a variety of activities. - Think logically through inference, hypothesis, analysis, prediction and evaluation. - Accomplish practical tasks either individually or by collaborating in small groups.

+- Work collaboratively in group activities that lend themselves to use of the language. - Make decisions by identifying alternatives, evaluating evidence and determining appropriate actions. - Work creatively by using ideas and materials innovatively.